 Absolutely!
 Families are more than welcome at Regina Expo.
-In fact, children aged 10 and under are FREE as long as they are accompanied by an adult (18+), maximum four children per adult.
+In fact, children aged 10 and under are FREE as long as they are accompanied by an adult (18+), maximum two children per adult.
 Children 16 and under can be included in our Family Passes as well.

 Not at all.
 Cosplay is a fun, creative part of our convention that many people take part in, but in no way is it necessary in order to come and experience everything that the Expo has to offer.

 It’s important to have cash at the convention, as autograph sales are cash, there is not debit at Admissions, and many vendors do not have credit or debit.
 It’s a good idea to bring cash with you, but we always have ATMs on-site as well.

 They are not.
 Autograph and photo op fees are separate.